broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 * Added Gene as row attribute of the loom file
 * Added CellID and input_id as column attributes of the loom file
-* Updated the docker in LoomUtils.wdl task to 0.0.5
+* Updated the docker in LoomUtils.wdl task to 0.0.5.
+Updated create_loom_optimus.py script in the docker.

 # 4.1.8